marvinli-harvard/critical-windows-lm/README.md

 ### Methods/prescription to try
 - [ ] Likelihood ratio between jailbroken and not jailbroken model to predict prob of jailbreak behavior
 - [ ] Finetuning LLM with higher weight on important tokens
-- [ ] Mech Interp to predict probability of jailbreaks
 - [ ] Finetuning LLM to reflect/remind itself of its purpose after every k tokens, see if that breaks off-distribution behavior

 ## Less promising ideas
 ### Finetuning
-- [ ] Finetune a language model to predict probability of its future predictions
+- [ ] Finetune a language model to predict probability of its future predictions or jailbreaks
+- [ ] Mech Interp to predict probability of jailbreaks

 ### Monitoring
 - [ ] Finetune a language model to only produce a particular answer and use that to predict prob of predicting answer\